HockeyJustin/SimpleNetAuthWithDefaultUsers/README.md

 Really simple .NET MVC Application with a seed for creating users/roles.

 All plain text.
-Obviously should separate some bits out from here.
+Obviously one should separate some bits out from here - it's just a starter.

-##Requires:
+## Requires:
 Visual Studio 2017
 SQL Server Express (connection string set to .\SQLEXPRESS).